Kangaroo-Court/README/README.md

 # Kangaroo Court 🦘

-"AI is Guilty Until Proven Innocent"
+"AI is Guilty Until Proven Innocent by Humans"

 # Human Owned Roles:
 - Defandant
-    > Stakes Tokens and a Claim to which an oracle will "prove"
+    > Deposits APE (future production will have other assets) and a Claim to which an oracle will "prove"
     > Starts a Court Proceeding (Mints a Batch of NFTs) to specified addresses
 - Defence
     > Proposes a defandant's claim to be true (Not Guilty)
+    > Earns a fee for picking this up
 - Prosecutor
     > Disputes claims to be false (Guilty)
+    > Earns a fee for picking this up
 - Jury 1
    >  Votes on Boolean (True / False)
+   >  Minted a POAP (pushed to future production)
 - Jury 2
    >  Votes on Boolean (True / False)
+   >  Minted a POAP (pushed to future production)
 - Jury 3
    >  Votes on Boolean (True / False)
+   >  Minted a POAP (pushed to future production)
 - Judge
-   >  Final Proceeding on True / False
+   >  Final Proceeding on Not Guilty / Guilty
-   >  Assigns TimeLock of Staked Asset (0 if True)
+   >  Assigns TimeLock of Staked Asset (Forced 0 if Not Guilty)
 - Bailiff
-  >   Slashes Claim if False
-   >  Allows Claim if True
+   > Executes Judge's Final Verdict by Signing the TX

 ### AI meets human wisdom.
 Resolve AI-Oracle conflicts fairly.
 Human judges, prosecutors, defenders, jurors, and bailiffs on Linea blockchain.
 Incentivized prediction market.
 Empowering governance and dispute resolution.
 Leading AI conflict resolution on blockchain.